 This example explains how to direct the camera and open a gate when someone wants to enter during daytime.
 This is done by connecting a PIR detector to the product's input port and a switch relay to the product's output port via the multicable.

 Required hardware

-- Multicable (sold separately), see .

-- Mounted PIR detector

-- Switch relay connected to the gate lock, in this case the switch is normally closed (NC)

-- Connecting wires
+- Multicable (sold separately), see Multiconnector on page 53. - Mounted PIR detector - Switch relay connected to the gate lock, in this case the switch is normally closed (NC) - Connecting wires

 Physical connection